 Phone: 1800 246 054

-You have a right to make a complaint to the Mental Health Complaints Commissioner (MHCC) about your experience with the public mental health system.
-The MHCC is an independent body established under the Mental Health Act 2014.
+You have a right to make a complaint to the Mental Health and Wellbeing Commission (MHWC) about your experience with the public mental health system.
+The MHWC is an independent body established under the Mental Health and Wellbeing Act 2022.

 You can also contact AHPRA to submit a concern about a particular practitioner, if you believe their behaviour is placing the public at risk or if they are practicing in an unsafe way.